sl-solutions/gilgamosh_home/README.md

 # gilgamosh_home

-Simple landing page built with Hugo and Tailwind CSS.
+Gilgamosh website built with hugo and tailwindcss

 ## Requirements